Preparing your property for Matterport 3D Scanning and Photos

 Preparing your property

 A home should be cleaned as though you were to show it in an open house.
-This includes stowing any personal items (including: Personal Id's, Data senstive matrial, personal photos, etc) away.
+This includes stowing any personal items (including: Personal IDs, Data sensitive material, personal photos, etc) away.

-Not all homes can be professionally staged due to people's circumstances, time, and money involved however having a home that is staged and flows well from room to room not only ensures a great looking home but also an easier home to navigate in a Matterport tour.
+Not all homes can be professionally staged due to people's circumstances, time, and money involved however having a home that is staged and flows well from room to room not only ensures a great looking 3D tour but also one easier to navigate online.

 Lighting and Time of Day

-Lighting is important in any photoshoot however for Matterport this is even more relivant.
-When getting a home ready for Matterport be sure to turn on any and all lights to help insure uniform lighting across the property.
-Time of day is also impotant.
-The Matterport Camera uses IR (infrared light) to figure out its position in space.
-The sun also gives off infrared light, which can mess with the sensors in the camera causing a missalignment issue in certian situations.
-This means if you would like to get a lanai in a Matterport walkthorugh the best time of day would be early morning or early eveningas there is less Infrared light in the sky.
+Lighting is important in any photoshoot however for Matterport this is even more relevant.
+When getting a home ready for Matterport be sure to turn on any and all lights to help ensure uniform lighting across the property.
+Time of day is also important.
+The Matterport camera utilizes IR (infrared light) sensors to figure out its position in space.
+The sun also gives off infrared light, which can mess with the sensors in the camera causing a misalignment issue in certain situations.
+This means if you would like to get a lanai in a Matterport walkthrough the best time of day would be early morning or early evenings as there is less Infrared light in the sky.

 Limit the amount of people in the home

-The Matterport 3D photography utilizes a spinning camera that makes it much more difficult to keep people out of the shot.
-If possilbe it is best if the photographer can work alone to insure that no one is in the frame.
+The Matterport Pro 2 camera utilizes a wide-angle lens and a motorized base to capture every angle in the room.
+This makes it much more difficult to keep people out of the shot.
+If possible it is best if the photographer can work alone or with the agent to ensure that no one is accidentally in the frame.